 As you settle into your new home, be prepared for other fun activities: parties, games, concerts, and hanging out with your new friends.
-View a tentative schedule of events for the weekend.
+Learn more about Fall Orientation weekend at NVU-Johnson.

 Academic advising helps you identify education and life goals and keeps you on track with your classes.
 You’ll meet with your advisor numerous times during the academic year, starting at Fall Orientation, to talk about scheduling, course selection, the registration process, your academic progress, and any concerns you may have.

 All first-year students participate in this semester-long program that starts with a shared reading during summer on themes such as diversity and inclusion and working through challenges.
 Exhibits, talks, and other related programming are scheduled all semester.
 You’ll have opportunities to share your thoughts on important issues in the supportive space of small groups.
 It’s a powerful way to immerse yourself in NVU’s mission and deepen connections to your peers.